-As we all know every body is different.
+Every body is different.
 Buying a bag that is meant to fit all people is a recipe for frustration and discomfort.
-For a bag to be the best EDC bag possible it needs to fit your body shape securely and not restrict your movement.
-This mean having multiple adjustment straps and clips at the following points at minimum:
+Your EDC bag needs to fit your body shape securely and not restrict your movement.

 Being able to adjust the fit of the bag at these 3 points will ensure that you have a securely fitting bag that you can wear all day, every day if need be.

 Ability to run with the bag

 This goes hand in hand with having a well-fitted bag.
 You never know when you need to run with your bag, you may need to catch a bus or evade detection from unfriendly people.

 Either way, having a bag that both stays in place and does not jumble your EDC items around is an important feature to look for when choosing the right EDC bag for your situation.

 Organization pouches within the bag

 A good indication that you have a high-quality EDC bag instead of a more general consumer style bag is that it has well laid out, accessible, and practical organization features built into the bag.